-In many cases, gingivitis can be counteracted by a thorough dental cleaning with your dentist, Dr. Jack Schwarcz.
+In many cases, gingivitis can be counteracted by a thorough dental cleaning with your dentist, Dr. Waleed Rhebi.
 This will remove all traces of hardened tartar.
 Our team can then help you make the necessary improvements to your oral hygiene routine.
 In many cases, this can effectively reverse the effects of gingivitis and help you prevent future occurrences.

 If you are concerned that you might be developing gingivitis, you should not delay in contacting Eastside Periodontics at 586-757-5454 to seek timely diagnosis and treatment.